 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Small Cap Fund (Institutional Shares) gained 12.66% in the first quarter, yet slightly underperformed the Russell 2000 Growth Index by 55 basis points.
-During the period, stock selection was favorable, yet the Fund’s sector weightings detracted from relative performance.
+The Baron Small Cap Fund (Institutional Shares) gained 9.46% in the third quarter, yet underperformed the Russell 2000 Growth Index by 334 basis points.
+During the quarter, the Fund’s stock selection and, to a lesser extent, sector weights detracted from relative performance.